Roy Alden

 Royal Penny Alden (July 22, 1863 – August 7, 1937) was an American politician and newspaper editor.

-Alden was born in Tamaroa, Illinois and went to the public schools.
+Alden was born in Tamaroa, Illinois and went to public schools.
 He lived in Pinckneyville, Illinois and was the editor of the Pickneyville Democrat newspaper.
-Alden served in the Illinois Senate from 1901 to 1907 and was a Democrat.
+Alden served in the Illinois Senate from 1901 to 1907.
+He was a Democrat.
 He also worked as a cashier in the First National Bank.
 Alden died at his home in Pinckneyville from a long illness.